Sharadu16/Courseera-clone/README.md

 # Project : Courseera-clone
 <a href="https://inquisitive-cassata-5ce846.netlify.app/">Coursera Clone Link</a>
 # Collaborator :
-This is a collaborative Project from Masai School in the Construct Week by FW-16 batch students.
-We were 5 members of the team:
+This is a collaborative Project from Masai School in the Construct Week by FW-16 batch students. there were a total of 5 members in the team:
 1. Saradindu Prakash
 2. Papil Kamdi
 3. Krutika Wadhai